wit0k/dw/README.md

 * --url-info is using the proxy plugin
 * Removed submitter.py, replaced by plugins and plugin manager
 * Removed submit_url_category, get_url_info, _update_headers functions from dw.py (handled by plugins now)

+Ver.
+0.4.8:
+* Update to INSTALL.md
+* Added error handling in load_urls_from_input_file()
+* Cosmetic code changes to the logic of -i and -s options
+* New option -s, which allows to specify a local file or folder or am URL for processing
+* -i would accept input file containing URLs or Hashes
+* Documentation update